 We all love to have plants in and around our homes, right?
-Well, we've decided to share a list of our top 6 favorite plants, succulent and non-succulent, to have indoors that we use regularly here at DV.
-These plants lend themselves well to modern living spaces, and will survive long term indoors without much water or maintenance required - Some bright light and minimal H2O is all you really need.
-Woohoo!!!
+Well, we’ve decided to share a list of 6 awesome indoor houseplants.
+These plants lend themselves well to modern living spaces, and will survive long term indoors without much water or maintenance required – Some bright light and minimal H2O is all you really need.

 Water these trees only when the top inch or two of soil has dried out and provide them with some bright, indirect light.
 Just be sure to rotate occasionally because this plant will grow towards the sun and can become heavy on one side.